igorski/efflux-tracker/README.md

 ## Roadmap

-Efflux is considered complete, but incrementally rises in major/minor versions by adding new features every now and then.
+Efflux is considered complete, but you can expect incremental major/minor version bumps as new features are added every now and then.

-Another consideration for the codebase is migrating from Vue 2 to Vue 3 (to facilitate this, first the Vuex modules must be migrated to Pinia).
-For the time being the focus is on new features rather than this migration as the end user doesn't care about these things, yo.
+A consideration for the codebase is migrating from Vue 2 to Vue 3 (to facilitate this, first the Vuex modules must be migrated to Pinia).
+For the time being the focus is on developing new features rather than on this migration as the end user doesn't care about these things, yo.